 Mark and his year-round staff of nine managers started thinking up some new income streams.
 “We’re in a rural community and you can’t get grocery delivery and a few other things like that.
-So we started up an online grocery store,” he says.
+So, we started up an online grocery store,” he says.
 It accepts money transfers via the Interac e-Transfer platform.

 Another idea was physically distanced campfires on the grounds during the summer.
 Groups sat 30 metres apart.
 “People could bring their own camp chairs and sit around the campfire and have hot dogs and s’mores and some drinks.
 Everything is contactless and you sit there and enjoy a beautiful evening outside,” Mark says.
 And if patrons wanted to keep sitting past their scheduled slots?
 They could simply pay via an Interac e-Transfer transaction for more fireside time.

 Mark says the simplicity of the Interac e-Transfer service helped with setting up experiments like these.
-Because it doesn’t require any complicated steps in order to start accepting payments — all you need is an email address or phone number and a Canadian bank account, and you’re set — the platform enables small businesses to accept money for new products and services instantly. “[Interac e-Transfer] has made it a lot easier to pivot,” Mark says.
+Because it doesn’t require any complicated steps to start accepting payments — all you need is an email address or phone number and a Canadian bank account, and you’re set — the platform enables small businesses to accept money for new products and services instantly. “[Interac e-Transfer] has made it a lot easier to pivot,” Mark says.

 And the money flows without delay.
-“We don’t have to wait for money to come in,” Mark says. “it literally gets put in your account right away.”
+“We don’t have to wait for money to come in,” Mark says.
+“It literally gets put in your account right away.”

 Small business idea: Go even smaller